-7. District Plan
+7. District Plan.

-It is a legal requirement for Local Planning Authorities to review local plans at least once every five years.
-Reviews should consider changing circumstances affecting the area, or any relevant changes in national policy.

-The District Plan was adopted in October 2018, over 4-years ago.
-Significant uncertainty around the government's proposed reforms to the planning system and uncertainty around the standard method for assessing housing need has meant that it has not been possible to properly assess what a review would need to consider.

-Early work has however suggested that the District Plan will need to be updated to reflect various changes that have been made to national planning policy (including new policies on climate change; sustainability; biodiversity; and design) and a potential update to local housing need.

-The recently published consultation on the NPPF now provides some clarity on the government's proposed reforms and will enable the Council to progress more detailed work over forthcoming months.

-Whilst it difficult for the Council to agree a detailed timeline at this stage, work can begin updating the plan's evidence base, so that the Council is in a strong position to commence any formal stages once the government has confirmed any changes to the planning system.
+- It is a legal requirement for Local Planning Authorities to review local plans at least once every five years.
+Reviews shoulconsider changing circumstances affecting the area, or any relevant changes in national policy. - The District Plan was adopted in October 2018, over 4 years ago.
+There has been significant uncertainty around the government's proposed reforms to the planning system and uncertainty around the standard method for assessing housing need. - Early work has suggested that the District Plan will need to be updated to reflect various changes that have been made to national planning policy (including new policies on climate change; sustainability; biodiversity; and design) and a potential update to local housing need. - The recently published consultation on the NPPF now provides some clarity on the government's proposed reforms and will enable the Council to progress more detailed work over forthcoming months. - Whilst it difficult for the Council to agree a detailed timeline at this stage, work can begin updating the plan's evidence base, so that the Council is in a strong position to commence any formal stages once the government has confirmed any changes to the planning system.

-Score Risk Title / Risk Owner Trigger Consequence Mitigation / control A 4 8.
-Climate change Risk owner - Head of Housing & Health Severe weather causing major incident (includes flood, wind, snow, cold and heat) Drought Weather extremes require substantial retrofit costs for asset adaptions Business Continuity Plan Severe Weather section Emergency Plan including specific response plans to flooding etc. Health and Safety Policy details severe weather response Council reducing carbon footprint for the district Emergency Plan Business continuity plan Council reducing carbon footprint for the district New modern workspace work stream of the Transformation Programme will address climate change issues in the design

-8. Climate change.

-In addition to Q1 notes, we are making strides in the following;

-- Diesel vans in the municipal fleet replaced by Nissan Leaf Battery Electric Vehicles saving 242 tonnes of CO2 per year - Implement stricter emission requirements for all new vehicle application and renewals, 100% will be electric or euro 6 by April 2023 - seeking external funding to introduce e-vehicle chargers in rural locations of district and all of EHDC land holdings - planting or provided over 7,700 trees in 22/23 - survey work to assess costs with a view for government funding for decarbonisation of heating and hot water at Wallfields
+- 8. Climate change.
+No further update from Q3 position.
+Q3 notes as follows.
+We have achieved the following; - Diesel vans in the municipal fleet replaced by Nissan Leaf Battery Electric Vehicles saving 242 tonnes of CO2 per year - Implement stricter emission requirements for all new vehicle application and renewals, 100% will be electric or euro 6 by April 2023 - Seeking external funding to introduce e- vehicle chargers in rural locations of district and all of EHDC land holdings - Planting or provided over 7,700 trees in 22/23 - Survey work to assess costs with a view for government funding for decarbonisation of heating and hot water at WallfieldsMultiagency environmental and climate change forum continues - Engagement with insurers over design / materials for new buildings.
+Use of sustainable materials and modern methods of construction proving problematic.
+Insurers want more emphasis on property protection (in addition to life saving standards) - Major developments are also situated in or adjacent to flood zones.
+Construction insurance for Hertford Theatre procured after significant difficulties due to the materials and methods of construction, plus the flood risk.
+Premium rates substantially higher than normal.
+Similar difficulties anticipated with buildings insurance upon completion - HCCSP strategic theme adaptation. - Climate Change Strategy 2022 2026 approved by Council in July 2022.